-A family child care provider who already participates in the CACFP and (1) has a child care license that expires, or (2) relocates, is considered to meet the CACFP requirement of "complying with applicable procedures to renew licensing" for six months from date of license expiration or date of move from the original location, based on documentation from the child care licensor that the provider is complying with applicable license renewal procedures.
+This memorandum provides procedures for Family Child Care Home (FCCH) Sponsoring Organizations to follow when providers are in process of the Minnesota Department of Human Services (DHS) family child care license renewal or are relocating to a different child care address or location.
+A family child care provider who already participates in the Child and Adult Care Food Program (CACFP) and (1) has a child care license that expires, or (2) relocates, is considered to meet the CACFP requirement of "complying with applicable procedures to renew licensing" for six months from date of license expiration or date of move from the original location, based on documentation from the child care licensor that the provider is complying with applicable license renewal procedures.

-If you have any questions about this information, please contact Food and Nutrition Service at (651) 582-8526, (800) 366-8922, or email to firstname.lastname@example.org.
+If you have any questions about this information, please contact MDE-FNS at (651) 582-8526, (800) 366-8922, or email to firstname.lastname@example.org.